Abstract

 KC

-Surgical treatment and outcomes of patients with primary inferior vena cava leiomyosarcoma
+. et al. Surgical treatment and outcomes of patients with primary inferior vena cava leiomyosarcoma.

 J Am Coll Surg